 If your goal is to slim down, there’s a big difference between weight loss and fat loss.
-Low-carb, high-fat diets like the keto diet promote greater fat-burning, which helps ensure that you lose fat instead of muscle, especially if you’re physically active.
+Low-carb, high-fat diets like the keto diet promote greater fat-burning.
+This helps you lose fat instead of muscle, especially if you’re physically active.

-The ketones your body produces during a ketogenic diet can help you retain lean muscle mass as you shed body fat[*].
+The ketones your body produces on a ketogenic diet can help you retain lean muscle mass as you shed body fat[*].

-A study of male endurance athletes who self-selected for a high-carb diet or low-carb ketogenic diet found that the keto group lost more fat and less muscle mass[*].
+A study of male endurance athletes who followed either a high-carb diet or low-carb ketogenic diet found that the keto group lost more fat and less muscle mass[*].

 For Appetite and Satiety

 If you’ve ever attempted a weight loss diet and failed, appetite and satiety may have been to blame.
 Feelings of hunger and fullness can make or break a diet plan.
-In this respect, low-carb, high-fat diets are a clear winner over high-carb diets.
+In this respect, low-carb, high-fat diets are a clear winner over diets that are high in carbs.

 High-carb diets, especially those low in protein, can increase your appetite and cause you to gain body fat[*].
-In contrast, low-carb, high-fat diets are so filling that most people can lose weight without counting calories[*].
+On the other hand, low-carb, high-fat diets are so filling that most people can lose weight without counting calories[*].